KrystianPlackowski/big-float-calculator-400-digits-/README.md

 =================================================================

-## Some examples of possible expressions:
+## Some examples of possible expressions

 Expression					    Result